 Explore it on Goodreads or Amazon.

-Other books by this author include Amazing Grace: William Wilberforce and the Heroic Campaign to End Slavery
+Other books by this author which I have reviewed include Amazing Grace: William Wilberforce and the Heroic Campaign to End Slavery

 An incredible biography of a truly Christian man, Dietrich Bonhoeffer, who fought to save people…not just Christians, not just Jews, not just…but people.